ShawnGeorge03/FinLearn/docs/report.md

 ## Try it out

-To acess the deployed services, use the links below.
+To access the deployed services, use the links below.
 The initial startup will be slow since Google Cloud Run will provision a machine based on requests.
 So, if there has been no requests it will remove all active instances.

 - Client URL: <https://client-w3vto4v6qa-uc.a.run.app>
 - Server URL: <https://server-w3vto4v6qa-uc.a.run.app/>